 My dad once told me a story about when he was little.
 He was at the community swimming pool with his parents.
 His parents were sitting by the side of the pool, talking.
 My dad was playing in the water.

 He was walking in the water when he came to the slant in the water that leads you from the shallow end to the deep end.
-He slid down that ramp and was soon fully immersed in the water, unable to stand with his head above the water.
+He slid down that ramp and was soon fully immersed in the water, unable to stand with his head above the surface of the water.
+He was no longer struggling on the surface – he was entirely under the water.
 He couldn’t get back to the shallow end.
-He was frozen in the water, unable to breathe.
+He was frozen in the water, completely unable to get out of the water to breathe, even for a moment.

 From under the water, he remembers looking up at his parents, hoping that they would turn to see him under the water, standing there, not able to breathe.